2026-05-08 · personal, home, claims

 How long does a home insurance claim take?

 Most straightforward claims are resolved within 30 to 60 days.
 Complex claims involving large losses, disputes over coverage, or contractor delays can take several months.
-Your state may have laws requiring insurers to respond within specific timeframes.
+Your state may have laws requiring insurers to acknowledge a claim within 10–15 days, accept or deny it within 30–60 days of proof of loss, and pay an accepted claim within 30 days of agreement.

 It can.
 Many insurers increase premiums after a claim, especially if you have filed multiple claims in a short period.
 The increase depends on the type and size of the claim, your claims history, and your insurer’s policies.
-One small claim may have little impact, while multiple claims in three to five years could significantly raise your rate or lead to non-renewal.
+One small claim may have little impact, while two or more claims in three to five years could significantly raise your rate or lead to non-renewal.

 Can I choose my own contractor for repairs?